 *Information may include the following:

-Police National Computer (PNC) – Standard DBS and Enhanced
+Police National Computer (PNC) – Standard and Enhanced DBS applications

 A record is held on the PNC of anyone who has been arrested, convicted, cautioned, reprimanded or warned in respect of a recordable offence (being all offences punishable by imprisonment at least one year plus a number of other minor offences including begging or drunkenness in a public place).
 Around 10 million records are held on the PNC.
 Information about anyone’s convictions, cautions, reprimands or warnings on the PNC is stored for 100 years from their date of birth.

-Police National Database (PND) – Enhanced DBS only
+Police National Database (PND) – Enhanced DBS Check only

 The PND, introduced in 2010, is a nation-wide database that includes all of the information on the PNC plus all of the information held by local police forces.
 This includes ‘soft’ information such as allegations made against a person that does not result in arrest, and concerns passed on to the police from other bodies (such as schools or social services).